 Pronoun Meaning in Hindi

-In English Grammar, pronouns are a part of speech that function similar to nouns.
+In English Grammar, a pronoun is a part of speech that function similarly to a noun.
 Pronouns can be used both as subjects and objects, singular or plural.
 Pronouns can be used in place of nouns describing people, places, and things.
-Some of the frequently used Pronouns on daily basis has been listed below.
+Some of the frequently used Pronoun words on daily basis have been listed below.

-In English Grammar, Pronouns can be categorized into the following types:
+There are 6 types of pronouns in English grammar.
+Pronouns can be categorized into the following types:

-Personal pronouns- These pronouns are used while referring to a person or group of people.
+Personal pronoun- A pronoun is used while referring to a person or group of people.
 It can be divided on the basis of the person who is being referred to as the subject.

 i) First-person- It is used while referring to the speaker or writer of the sentence.
 Eg: I, me, we and us I am feeling positive today.